laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 # The physics behind Open Rowing Monitor

 <!-- markdownlint-disable no-inline-html -->
-In this document we explain the physics behind the OpenRowing Monitor, to allow for independent review and software maintenance.
+In this document we explain the physics behind the Open Rowing Monitor, to allow for independent review and software maintenance.
 This work wouldn't have been possible without some solid physics, described by some people with real knowledge of the subject matter.
 Please note that any errors in our implementation probably is on us, not them.
 When appropriate, we link to these sources.
 When possible, we also link to the source code.

-## Leading principles

-The physics engine is the core of Open Rowing Monitor.
-In our design of the physics engine, we try to:

-* stay as close to the original data as possible (thus depend on direct measurements as much as possible) instead of depending on derived data.
-This means that there are two absolute values we try to stay close to as much as possible: the **time between an impulse** and the **Number of Impulses** (their origin and meaning is later explained);

-* use robust calculations wherever possible (i.e. not depend on a single measurements, extrapolations or derivative functions, etc.) to reduce effects of measurement errors.
+Please note that this text is used as a rationale for design decissions in Open Rowing Monitor.
+So it is of interest for people maintaining the code (as it explains why we do things the way we do) and for academics to verify of improve our solution.
+For these academics, we conclude with a section of open design issues.
+If you are interested in just using Open Rowing Monitor as-is, this might not be the text you are looking for.

-## Phases, properties and concepts in the rowing cycle
+## Basic concepts

 Before we analyze the physics of a rowing engine, we first need to define the basic concepts.
+First we identify the key physical systems at play, then we define the key phases in the rowing stroke.

+### Physical systems in a rower

+A rowing machine effectively has two fundamental movements: a **linear** (the rower moving up and down, or a boat moving forward) and a **rotational** where the energy that the rower inputs in the system is absorbed through a flywheel (either a solid one, or a liquid one) [[1]](#1).

 <img src="img/physics/indoorrower.png" width="700">

 <!-- markdownlint-disable-next-line no-emphasis-as-header -->
 *A basic view of an indoor rower*

-A rowing machine effectively has two fundamental movements: a **linear** (the rower moving up and down, or a boat moving forward) and a **rotational** where the energy that the rower inputs in the system is absorbed through a flywheel (either a solid one, or a liquid one).

 The linear and rotational speeds are related: the stronger/faster you pull in the linear direction, the faster the flywheel will rotate.
 The rotation of the flywheel simulates the effect of a boat in the water: after the stroke, the boat will continue to glide only be dampened by the drag of the boat, so does the flywheel.